gnugat/knowledge/cheat-sheets/personality-type-enneagram.md

 * **8**: Get obsessed yet frightened by their threatening ideas, becoming horrified, delirious, and prey to gross distortions and phobias.
 * **9**: Seeking oblivion, they may commit suicide or have a psychotic break with reality.
 Deranged, explosively self-destructive, with schizophrenic overtones.
 Generally corresponds to the Schizoid Avoidant and Schizotypal personality disorders.

+## Type 6

+* **Fear**: Of being without support and guidance
+* **Desire**: To have security and support
+* **Motivations**: Want to have security, to feel supported by others, to have certitude and reassurance, to test the attitudes of others toward them, to fight against anxiety and insecurity.
+* **Centre**: Thinking
+* **Dominant Emotion**: Fear

+**Healthy Levels**:

+* **1**: Become self-affirming, trusting of self and others, independent yet symbiotically interdependent and cooperative as an equal.
+Belief in self leads to true courage, positive thinking, leadership, and rich self-expression.
+* **2**: Able to elicit strong emotional responses from others: very appealing, endearing, lovable, affectionate.
+Trust important: bonding with others, forming permanent relationships and alliances.
+* **3**: Dedicated to individuals and movements in which they deeply believe.
+Community builders: responsible, reliable, trustworthy.
+Hard-working and persevering, sacrificing for others, they create stability and security in their world, bringing a cooperative spirit.
+* **4**: Start investing their time and energy into whatever they believe will be safe and stable.
+Organizing and structuring, they look to alliances and authorities for security and continuity.
+Constantly vigilant, anticipating problems.
+* **5**: To resist having more demands made on them, they react against others passive-aggressively.
+Become evasive, indecisive, cautious, procrastinating, and ambivalent.
+Are highly reactive, anxious, and negative, giving contradictory, "mixed signals."
+Internal confusion makes them react unpredictably.
+* **6**: To compensate for insecurities, they become sarcastic and belligerent, blaming others for their problems, taking a tough stance toward "outsiders."
+Highly reactive and defensive, dividing people into friends and enemies, while looking for threats to their own security.
+Authoritarian while fearful of authority, highly suspicious, yet, conspiratorial, and fear-instilling to silence their own fears.
+* **7**: Fearing that they have ruined their security, they become panicky, volatile, and self-disparaging with acute inferiority feelings.
+Seeing themselves as defenseless, they seek out a stronger authority or belief to resolve all problems.
+Highly divisive, disparaging and berating others
+* **8**: Feeling persecuted, that others are "out to get them," they lash-out and act irrationally, bringing about what they fear.
+Fanaticism, violence.
+* **9**: Hysterical, and seeking to escape punishment, they become self-destructive and suicidal.
+Alcoholism, drug overdoses, self-abasing behavior.
+Generally corresponds to the Passive-Aggressive and Paranoid personality disorders.

 ## Type 7

 * **Fear**: Of being deprived and in pain